alimansoori/question2answer/README.md

 [![Build Status](https://travis-ci.org/q2a/question2answer.png?branch=dev)](https://travis-ci.org/q2a/question2answer/branches)

-[Question2Answer][Q2A] (Q2A) is a popular free open source Q&A platform for PHP/MySQL, used by over 20,898 [sites] in 40 languages.
+[Question2Answer][ILYA] (ILYA) is a popular free open source Q&A platform for PHP/MySQL, used by over 20,898 [sites] in 40 languages.

-Q2A is highly customisable with many awesome features:
+ILYA is highly customisable with many awesome features:

 - Asking and answering questions (duh!)
 - Voting, comments, best answer selection, follow-on and closed questions.